-To confirm the key names for each configuration option, see Connector Configuration Options on page 56.
+To confirm the key names and values for each configuration option, see Connector Configuration Properties on page 59.

 - c.
 Right-click the new value and then click Modify. - d.
 In the Edit String dialog box, in the Value Data field, type the value for the configuration option. - 4.
 Close the Registry Editor. - 5.
 Restart your ODBC application to make sure that the new settings take effect.